Note: a free Zoom account is required to watch the services. If you have questions please call 801-363-5781.

 Jim is survived by his wife Judy, siblings Leva Brierly, (Karla) Alvey, (Shirley) Alvey, Gay (Ivan) Hill, Vaughn (Linda) Alvey, Michael (Lexanne) Alvey, children, Jim (Sue) Alvey, Jeff (Gabrielle) Alvey, JoLynn (Bruce) O’very, Jeralyn (John) Birrell, Jennifer (Chris) Johnson, 25 Grandchildren and 28 Great-Grandchildren.
 All of whom he loved and cherished individually each and every day.

 Funeral Services will be held on Saturday November 19, 2022 at 10:00 a.m. at the West Park Ward, 315 Chelemes Way, Clearfield, Utah.
 Friends may visit with the family on Friday evening from 6 to 8 p.m. at the Larkin Sunset Garden’s Mortuary 1950 E 10600 S, Sandy, Utah and Saturday from 9:00 to 9:45 a.m. at the church before the services.
-To attend virtually, click the "watch services" button above.
-A Zoom account is required to access the service.
+To view the recorded service click the "watch services" button above.

 #MakeItAGreatDayThere’sStillTime, #SmileItOnlyHurtsForALittleWhile, #DoYouThinkTheRainWillRuinTheRubbarb, #IThoughtSomeDangFoolWouldNoticeThat, #IveBeenKickedOutOfBetterPlacesThanThis, #Garbage, #GoodGravy, #ImGoinToTheGardenToEatWorms, #OhMyGoodnessOhMyGollyOhMyG, #Shumir, #IWouldn’tDoThatUnlessIWereAloneOrWithSomebody, #You’reOnlySayinThatBecauseIt’sTrue, #ThingsDoneWhenFirstThoughtOfNeedNoMoreAttention